kgracekennedy/ActivityDataWearableTechnology/README.md

 Next the code reads in subject ids, the integer codes for the activities he or she is doing, and the data collected from the Samsung Galaxy S II Smartphone.
 We do this for the test then train groups.
 We subset the Samsung data by the columns involving mean and standard deviation (this is the line test=testdata[,extract]).
 We subset immediately after reading to work only with the necessary data.
 Along the way, there are some commands that are commented out because they were used to evaluate progress as the code was written by providing "reasonabilty checks."

 ####Merging Data and Output
 To create the final data file, the test and train data were combined into files data1 and data2 before merging.
 Finally, the test and train data were merged and arranged by volunteer id.
+At this point I calculated aggregate data by activity.
 The activity level codes came in as a factor, so they were converted into a character vector before replacing integer activity codes with word descriptions.
 A short for loop replaces the activity level codes (integers) with a word description.

 In the last step, the data is saved in the local current directory as CleanActivity.txt.